shahzaib-khowaja/DevOpsEngineerTask/infrastructure/terraform/README.md

 Copy
 Edit
 terraform apply
-Type yes when prompted to approve resource creation.
+Type yes when prompted.

 🧹 Destroying Infrastructure
-To destroy resources created by Terraform:
+To destroy the resources created by Terraform:

 bash
 Copy